 Joint with Andrew T. Little.

 Political leaders face many agency problems, such as managing subordinates who may not honestly report information.
-A potential solution to these problems is kompromat: the collection and threat to release compromising information.
+One potential solution to these problems is kompromat: the threat to release compromising information.
 Using a cheap talk model, we demonstrate how kompromat can improve communication, making both principal and agent better off.
 However, using kompromat to solve an agency problem generates two costs.
-First it may leak inadvertently.
+First, its mere existence means it may leak inadvertently.
 Second, since kompromat works by threatening the reputation of subordinates, common knowledge that an organization uses kompromat might be costly even if it is never leaked.
-These possibilities may foreclose all communication from an unbiased subordinate who would have provided truthful information in the absence of kompromat.
+These possibilities may foreclose all communication from a subordinate who would have provided truthful information in the absence of kompromat.

 Selected Presentations: WPSA Conference (April 2019, San Diego) and EACES-HSE Workshop (June 2019, Moscow)